johnshearing/PrivateKeyVault/README.md

 [In Depth Tutorials - YouTube Playlist](https://www.youtube.com/watch?v=AZZ9THLkNgY&list=PLaIoXCTxbCRbYeYpPLuYOQ7YLfnSjLJlR&index=1)
 [Keeping It At The Console - Input to GPG from Stdin / GPG Output to Stdout](https://stackoverflow.com/questions/5504721/how-do-i-encrypt-plaintext-with-gnupg)

 Digital Signatures are provided by MyEtherWallet as well as by GPG.
 We will go over how to use all this in video tutorials.
 [Check my YouTube channel for my video tutorials as they are produced.](https://www.youtube.com/channel/UCQlQRc9muSqPZIXSfugN43A)

-## You are about to start working with Private Keys.

 #### Copy all these notes over to the pi before pulling the plug on the Internet.
 You will need to refer to them from time to time.